-A trip to the Almendres Cromlech, Menir, and the Great Dolmen of Zambujeiro.Quick Details
+A trip to the Menir of Almendres and Cromlech of Almendres.Quick Details

-On this tour we will delve into Portugal’s Neolithic period (circa 5500 to 3000 BC) and explore the region’s most remarkable sites, including the Menir of Almendres, the Cromlech of Almendres, and the Great Dolmen of Zambujeiro.
+On this tour we will delve into Portugal’s Neolithic period (circa 5500 to 3000 BC) and explore two of the region’s earliest and most remarkable megalithic sites: the Menir of Almendres and the Cromlech of Almendres.
 The Alentejo is home to many megalithic structures, including cromlechs, menirs, and dolmens.
 It is during this period when agriculture emerged, along with many other significant cultural and social developments.
-If you are interested in prehistory, or the history behind prehistoric sites similar to Stonehenge, we think you will really enjoy this trip!
+Learn about the history of this site from archaeologists specializing in the prehistory of this region.
 Our meeting point for this excursion will be the Roman Temple of Évora.
-From there, we will embark on a 30-minute drive to reach the Menir of Almendres.
-This impressive solitary standing stone, approximately 4 meters in height, holds great significance as a prehistoric ritual site.
+From there, we will embark on a 30-minute drive to reach the path to the Menir of Almendres.
+We will then make the 5–10 minute walk down the picturesque path to visit this impressive solitary standing stone.
+Please note that the path to the Menir is in poor condition and those with reduced mobility may not be able to reach it.

 MEETING POINT & TIME